 We can also help you petition the court to downgrade the charge from a felony to a misdemeanor after you serve your sentence so that you don’t have a felony conviction following you for the rest of your life.
-In some cases, we may even be able to get the entire charge expunged from your record, giving you a clean slate in the public eye.

 With so many variables in both the alleged “evidence” of the charges and the possible outcomes, it’s critically important that you seek the help of an experienced Indiana criminal defense attorney.
 Don’t gamble on getting the best possible outcome on your own.
 Let the highly competent team at The Criminal Defense Team take command of your Indiana disorderly conduct charge, so you can take command of your life again.

 What You Should Do if You Are Arrested for Disorderly Conduct

 To be arrested for disorderly conduct in Indiana, law enforcement must see you commit what they, in their professional experience, consider to be disorderly conduct.
 The line between disorderly conduct and free speech can be a gray one.
 The personalities and past experiences of law enforcement officers can also come into play.